galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ### Clearing a search

-You can clear a search and show all visible datasets by clicking the round 'X' button in the right of the search bar or - while entering text in the search bar - hitting the escape key ('esc').
+You can clear a search and show all visible datasets by clicking the round 'X' button in the right of the search bar or - while entering text in the search bar - hitting the escape key ('ESC').

 ### Advanced searching